-Mr. Indrajith Fernando, who is the Chairman of the committee is a Fellow member of the ICASL and CIMA UK and also a Fellow member of CMA Sri Lanka.
+Mr. Indrajith Fernando, the Chairman of the Committee is a Fellow member of the ICASL and CIMA UK and also a Fellow member of CMA Sri Lanka.

-The General Manager Finance / Executive Director attend the Audit Committee Meetings by invitation of its members.
+The Chief Financial Officer / Executive Director attend the Audit Committee Meetings by invitation of its members.
 The Secretary of S S P Corporate Services (Pvt) Ltd functions as the secretaries to the Audit Committee.